 Hey kids!
 Did you know that gorillas are the largest living primates and close living relatives to humans?
 Do you want to learn about different types of gorillas, where they live, and what they eat?
 You have come to the right place.
 Check out these cool gorilla facts for kids!

 Click here for more animal facts

-Gorillas are very smart and have been taught to use tools in captivity.
+Gorillas are highly intelligent and have been taught and observed using tools using tools in captivity.

 They communicate using gestures, body postures, sounds, and by slapping their chests.
 Some gorillas living in captivity have even been taught sign language.

 Gorillas are shy animals, they are not aggressive.

 Gorillas live in Sub-Saharan Africa.
 The Eastern and Western Gorilla territories are separated by the Congo River.
 Eastern Lowland Gorilla lives in Eastern Central Africa and the Western Lowland Gorilla lives in Western Central Africa.

 The Eastern Lowland live in the tropical forests of the Democratic Republic of the Congo and along the borders of Uganda and Rwanda

 Mountain Gorillas are a sub-species of Eastern Gorillas.
 Mountain Gorillas live in both mountains and forests.
 They live in cloud forests or sometimes called fog forests along the Virunga Mountains (also known as Mufumbiro) which are a chain of volcanos in Eastern Africa that are along the northern borders of Rwanda, the Democratic Republic of the Congo, and Uganda.
 Cloud or fog forests are tropical and moist environments that have frequent low cloud cover meaning it looks foggy most of the time.

 Western Lowland Gorillas live in the forests of Cameroon, Republic of the Congo, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Angola, and Nigeria.